 Concluding the interview, Randy had this to say, “Rumors… I love the internet.
 I sure as hell didn’t sell for the fucking guy.
 I wish I would’ve kicked him harder in the face.”

 Randy Orton ended all skepticism there.
 Jozi has not been heard from since.
 Sadly for him, it looks like his dream of making it to the WWE has sailed.
-A truly bizarre incident that had a lot of people second-guessing.
+It was a truly bizarre incident that had a lot of people second-guessing.

 If you enjoyed this piece, be sure not to miss the following articles on our site: